natemc/qiss-clj/README.md

 # qiss

-qiss is short and simple: a q-like programming language for the JVM.
+qiss is short and simple: a k/q-like programming language for the JVM and JavaScript engines.
 Like all APL derivatives, qiss derives its expressiveness from the following features:

 * Automatic vectorization
 * Precedence-less right-to-left evaluation of expressions
 * Syntax that requires minimal punctuation

+qiss is a toy interpreter whose primary purpose is for me to explore ideas (e.g., what would FRP look like in a single-page browser app if k had built-in FRP support?); no attempt has been made to make it robust or efficient.
 The interpreter is written in clojure, and it works (modulo platform limitations) in ClojureScript so we can write in qisses (qiss on EcmaScript), too.

 ## Installation